Rahuls-Coding/Rahuls-Coding.github.io/README.md

 ## Guide

 This is project is hosted using Namecheap and Github Pages.
-In start editing the app and publishing it follow the steps below:
+To start editing and publishing the site, follow the instructions below:

 1. Edit the file `CNAME` to change the domain name
 2. Customize the web to your liking